 Numerous options are available in Melbourne and Berwick surgical facilities.
 These including arm lift surgery (Brachioplasty), breast lift surgery (Mastopexy), Breast reduction (Mammoplasty), panniculectomy or tummy tuck surgery (Abdominoplasty) and Belt Lipectomy/extended abdominoplasty procedures.

-Skin surgery aims to reduce ptotic skin after weight loss.
-It helps reduce draping skin folds and can reveal a firmer-looking contour.
+Excess Skin reduction surgery aims to reduce ptotic skin after weight loss.
+Reducing draping skin folds and revealing a firmer-looking contour.

-- After a lap band or gastric sleeve, you likely ended up with saggy, draping folds of skin and uneven fat distribution across your body (e.g. maldistribution of adipose tissues)
+- Subsequently leaving you with saggy, draping folds of skin and uneven fat distribution across your body (e.g. maldistribution of adipose tissues)

 - In fact, weight loss often results in ptotic skin folds across multiple areas of your body

-Skin surgery is often requested for skin fold reduction on the belly, breasts, arms, thighs, neck and face.
-Multiple, staged skin reduction surgery procedures may be required to return a normal contour.
-You’ll need patience, a proper nutritional plan and good exercise regimes to undertake these numerous procedures.
+Skin reduction surgery is often requested for skin fold reduction on the belly, breasts, arms, thighs, neck and face.
+You might require multiple, staged excess skin reduction procedures to return a normal contour.
+Firstly, you’ll need to be patience, these things take time and proper planning.
+In addition a proper nutritional plan and good exercise regimes are also required to undertake these numerous procedures.

-Many skin surgery procedures also require extensive use of compression garments for post-op fluid reduction and best results.
+Many Plastic Surgery procedures also require extensive use of compression garments for post-op fluid reduction and best results.

-This is when you might consider a Bilateral Brachioplasty surgery procedure.
+This is when you might consider an arm lift Bilateral Brachioplasty surgery procedure.